Open problems and questions about geodesics: Negative curvature and hyperbolicity of the geodesic flow

+The answer is positive for surfaces and estimates for the growth of the number of simple closed geodesics with length $\le L$ are in \cite{Rivin2001,Mirzakhani2008}.
 One can ask the same question for manifolds of variable negative curvature in any dimension.
-The answer is positive for surfaces, since in this case a free homotopy class contains a simple closed geodesic if and only if it contains a simple closed curve.
-The answer is also positive for generic metrics of negative curvature.
+The answer is positive for generic metrics of negative curvature.

 Reid \cite{Reid1993} has examples of (arithmetic) hyperbolic manifolds of finite volume in which every closed geodesic is simple.